- Basic study facts

 - Is the refeed truly justified in terms of external validity / ecological validity?
 From the abstract, it is clear that the authors are making claims about external validity (the usefulness of keto for lifters).
 If they just did carb refeed to check how DXA and ultrasound measurements are affected, then it wouldn’t be much of an issue.
 There is, however, a problem when they interpret the findings the way they do.

-This study doesn’t have one or two small issues; there are multiple, large issues and the authors already have a poor reputation for possibly falsifying data.
+This study doesn’t have one or two small issues.
 A nit-picky critical analysis is therefore justified.